andreoliwa/nitpick/docs/flake8_plugin.rst

 .. note::

-  To avoid this, use the `other pre-commit hooks <https://github.com/andreoliwa/nitpick/blob/develop/.pre-commit-hooks.yaml#L10>`_, the ones that call the Nitpick CLI directly instead of running ``flake8``.
+  To avoid this, use the :gitref:`other pre-commit hooks <.pre-commit-hooks.yaml#L10>`, the ones that call the Nitpick CLI directly instead of running ``flake8``.

 Root dir of the project
 -----------------------